25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 - Initially was used for lazy loading

-- The lazy component should then be rendered inside a `Suspense` component, which allows us to show some fallback content (such as a loading indicator) while we’re waiting for the lazy component to load.
+- The lazy component should then be rendered inside a `Suspense` component, which allows us to show some fallback content (such as a loading indicator) while we're waiting for the lazy component to load.

 _Example:_